joanteruel/jaumeteruel/index.md

 ## # Social Media Links

-You can take a look at my posted [pictures][3] on Instagram, follow my [strava][8] activities, or add my [linkedin][5] account to gain a better understanding of my hobbies and professional background.
+You can take a look at my posted pictures on [instagram][3], follow my [strava][8] activities, or add my [linkedin][5] account to gain a better understanding of my hobbies and professional background.
 If you have any questions or suggestions, please send them to the following address: jaume [at] jaumeteruel [dot] com

 By the way, welcome to my personal website.